-Although treatment of medical and environmental factors may reduce the severity of feather plucking, a strong behavioral component is often involved.
+Although medical and environmental management may reduce the severity of feather plucking, a strong behavioral component is often involved.
 Treatment of some of the above-mentioned problems may lead to initial improvement, followed by a relapse.
 Psychologic stressors can lead to feather plucking as a displacement behavior.
 Unfortunately, once the stress has been relieved, the habit may still remain.
 Feather plucking does not occur in the wild, where birds are occupied with finding food, maintaining their social status in the flock, seeking a mate, avoiding predators, and breeding and raising young.
-Therefore, often the best-kept birds, which have all their apparent needs met, will pluck feathers for behavioral reasons.
+Therefore, even the best-kept birds, which have all their apparent needs met, can pluck feathers for behavioral reasons.

 An ideal medical treatment is not likely to be found for feather plucking in captive birds.
 Environmental manipulation, ensuring quality nutrition, and psychologic adaptations suited to the species and temperament of the bird offer the best hope to reduce this syndrome.
 Consultation with a board-certified behaviorist familiar with psittacines may be indicated.